cheleb/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 >
 > Hence, **metricsEndpoint :: webJarRoutes :: endpoints ::: docEndpoints** is a list of endpoints.

-This endpoints are a combination of the metrics endpoint, the webjar routes, the API endpoints and the documentation endpoints.
+These endpoints are a combination of the metrics endpoint, the webjar routes, the API endpoints and the documentation endpoints.

 ```scala